 Credit Report Import

-Save up to 60 minutes of data entry by importing Bankruptcy Credit Reports from CIN Legal Data Services.
+Save up to 60 minutes of data entry by importing Credit and Financial Reports from CIN Legal Data Services.
 Creditor, judgment and lien data can be imported directly into Schedules D, E/F and G. This is a HUGE time-saving tool that will not only save time but eliminate errors that go along with manual data entry.
-Three types of Bankruptcy Credit Reports are available to fit your needs and the cost can be billed to the client.
+Two types of credit reports are available to fit your needs and the cost can be billed to the client.

 - Reduce data-entry time by importing creditor, tax liens and judgment data directly into your petition